angular/angular/aio/content/guide/aot-compiler.md

   The general audience instructions for running the AOT build of the Tour of Heroes app are not ready.

-  The following instructions presuppose that you have cloned the
+  The following instructions presuppose that you have downloaded the
-  <a href="https://github.com/angular/angular.io" target="_blank">angular.io</a>
-  github repository and prepared it for development as explained in the repo's README.md.

-  The _Tour of Heroes_ source code is in the `public/docs/_examples/toh-6/ts` folder.
+  <a href="/content/zips/toh-pt6/toh-pt6.zip" target="_blank">Tour of Heroes' zip</a>
+  and run `npm install` on it.

 </div>